dregmi08/cse110_lab1/index.md

 ### Some Art Adventures
 ![Statue at the MET](pic-for-personal-webpage/statue2.jpg)

+> I really wish I remembered the name of this statue, but it's honestly one of my favorites

 ![Painting at Moma](pic-for-personal-webpage/song-of-love.jpg)

+> Surrealist art is one of my favorite art styles, so it's always fun to look at Giorgio de Chirico's work

 ![Statue at Moma](pic-for-personal-webpage/unique-forms.jpg)

+> Another one of my favorite pieces, by Umberto Boccioni

 ### Some Cooking Adventures

 ![Honey Glazed Salmon](pic-for-personal-webpage/salmon.jpg)

+> Some honey glazed salmon I made, I almost burned the house down

 ![Ramen](pic-for-personal-webpage/ramen.jpg)

+> Some ramen I made in my dorm

 ### My Dog, Chakra

 ![Chakra](pic-for-personal-webpage/chakra.jpg)

+> Above is a picture of my dog, Chakra.
+He's ten years old and is still just as energetic as he was when we first got him.
+He enjoys
+> making messes, going on walks, and harrassing me for my food whenever I eat a dish with meat in it

 ### My Favorite Movies as of Late